nocproject/noc/docs/src/en/dev/confdb-overview.rst

 ConfDB pipeline stages
 ----------------------
-Config processing pipeline and stages are repesented on chart below
+Config processing pipeline and stages are represented on chart below

 .. mermaid::